 - Amount that can be borrowed: You may be able to borrow up to $100,000 or even more since some RV loans have no upper limit

 - Loan requirements: Similar to an auto loan, RV loans require proof of income and a good credit score.
 While the minimum credit score varies from lender to lender, those with higher credit scores tend to get better loan terms and lower interest rates.

 Personal loans are unsecured loans you can access for any reason, including the purchase of a tiny home.
 The benefit of using this type of loan to purchase your tiny home is the fact that you won’t have to get your home approved for the loan to go through.
 Since personal loans are “personal,” you can use the funds to buy anything you want.

 - Rates: Personal loan interest rates can vary depending on your creditworthiness.
-However, rates are typically fixed and fall in the 5.99 to 24.99 range.
+However, APRs are as low as 3.99%.
 You may compare personal loan offers right here on LendingTree.